The Society That Never Needed Divorce

 This pragmatism may be the most instructive thing about the culture — more instructive, even, than the walking marriage itself.

-In a period when most societies are reckoning seriously with loneliness, falling birth rates, and the inadequacy of the nuclear family as a care structure, the Mosuo offer not a blueprint but a provocation: that the family configurations we treat as natural today are, in fact, choices.
+In a period when most societies are reckoning seriously with loneliness, falling birth rates, and the inadequacy of the nuclear family as a care structure, the Mosuo model offers a provocation: that the family configurations we treat as natural today are, in fact, choices.

-And that other choices, made carefully and sustained over generations, produce outcomes that are by measurable standards — social cohesion, elder care, child welfare, rates of domestic conflict — at least as good.
+And that other choices, made carefully and sustained over generations, produce outcomes that are by measurable standards — social cohesion, elder care, child welfare, rates of domestic conflict — at least as good, if not better.

 Meet The Locals